Video Encoding: The Definitive Guide [Updated for 2024]

 Video resolution describes the number of pixels in a video file.
 It’s the width and height of the projected image, measured in pixels.
 For example, a video might have a resolution of 1280 (horizontal pixels) × 720 (vertical pixels).
 This is usually written as simply 1280×720, or abbreviated to 720p.

 Codec stands for “coder/decoder”.
-It’s a piece of software that compresses raw video and audio files when encoding and encodes or decodes the playback files.
+It’s a piece of software that compresses raw video and audio files when encoding and encoding or decoding the playback files.
 Codecs are necessary because video and audio files are very large.

 Therefore, they become difficult to transfer across the Internet quickly.
 There are hundreds of different codecs out there.
 Common video codecs are H.264, MPEG-2, DivX, XviD, Theora, VP8, and the WMV family.
 Common audio codecs are MP3, AAC, Vorbis, and the WMA family.